 4. How to use natural dyes for fabric

-- Step 1: You must set your dyes before you can use them on fabric.
+- Step 2: You must set your dyes before you can use them on natural fabric dyes.
 This is accomplished by putting a fixative, also known as a mordant, to your cloth dyeing.
 Both salt and vinegar are natural fixatives that work well with these colors, with salt being suitable for dyes created from fruits and berries and vinegar being ideal for dyes made from plants.

-- Step 4: Remove your fabric from the natural dye after you’re satisfied with the color and pattern.
+- Step 5: Remove your natural fabric dyes after you’re satisfied with the color and pattern.
 Allow it to dry completely before ironing on high heat to permanently set the colors.

 5. The difference between Natural Fabric Dye and other dyes